mstksg/inCode/copy/entries/trie.md

 and maintain.
 It's extremely easy to accidentally write an infinite loop, and explicit recursion is often called "the GOTO of functional programming".

-So, there's a trick we can use to "factor out" the recursion in our data type.
+However, There's a trick we can use to "factor out" the recursion in our data type.
 The trick is to replace the recursive occurrence of `Trie a` (in the `Cons` constructor) with a "placeholder" variable: